Go to The Journal of Clinical Investigation

 Abstract

-Saturated fatty acids impose lipotoxic stress on pancreatic β-cells, leading to β-cell failure and diabetes.
-In this study, we investigate the critical role of organellar Ca2+ disturbance on defective autophagy and β-cell lipotoxicity.
-Palmitate, a saturated fatty acid, induced perilysosomal Ca2+ elevation, sustained mTORC1 activation on the lysosomal membrane, suppression of the lysosomal transient receptor potential mucolipin 1 (TRPML1) channel, and accumulation of undigested autophagosomes in β-cells.
+Saturated fatty acids impose lipotoxic stress on pancreatic β cells, leading to β cell failure and diabetes.
+In this study, we investigate the critical role of organellar Ca2+ disturbance on defective autophagy and β cell lipotoxicity.
+Palmitate, a saturated fatty acid, induced perilysosomal Ca2+ elevation, sustained mTOR complex 1 (mTORC1) activation on the lysosomal membrane, suppression of the lysosomal transient receptor potential mucolipin 1 (TRPML1) channel, and accumulation of undigested autophagosomes in β cells.
 These Ca2+ aberrations with autophagy defects by palmitate were prevented by an mTORC1 inhibitor or a mitochondrial superoxide scavenger.
-To alleviate perilysosomal Ca2+ overload, strategies such as lowering extracellular Ca2+, employing voltage-gated Ca2+ channel blocker or ATP-sensitive K+ channel opener effectively abrogated mTORC1 activation and preserved autophagy.
-Furthermore, redirecting perilysosomal Ca2+ into the endoplasmic reticulum (ER) with an ER Ca2+ ATPase activator, restores TRPML1 activity, promotes autophagic flux, and improves survival of β-cells exposed to palmitate-induced lipotoxicity.
-Our findings suggest oxidative stress-Ca2+ overload-mTORC1 pathway involvement in TRPML1 suppression and defective autophagy during β-cell lipotoxicity.
+To alleviate perilysosomal Ca2+ overload, strategies such as lowering extracellular Ca2+, employing voltage-gated Ca2+ channel blocker or ATP-sensitive K+ channel opener, effectively abrogated mTORC1 activation and preserved autophagy.
+Furthermore, redirecting perilysosomal Ca2+ into the endoplasmic reticulum (ER), with an ER Ca2+ ATPase activator, restored TRPML1 activity, promoted autophagic flux, and improved survival of β cells exposed to palmitate-induced lipotoxicity.
+Our findings suggest oxidative stress/Ca2+ overload/mTORC1 pathway involvement in TRPML1 suppression and defective autophagy during β cell lipotoxicity.
 Restoring perilysosomal Ca2+ homeostasis emerges as a promising therapeutic strategy for metabolic diseases.

 Authors